jhuang2003/Seattle-Weather/README.md

 # Seattle Weather
 The purpose of this project is to investigate whether it rains more in Seattle, WA than in New York City, NY.
 We want to use data to determine whether it rains more in Seattle, WA than in New York City, NY.

+# Requirements
+This data was analyzed using Jupyter notebook in Google Colab.
+The softwares: pandas, numpy, matplotlib, altair, seaborn, and missingno were used.

 # Data
 We will use daily precipitation measured in Seattle and New York from January 1, 2020 to January 1, 2024.
 The data sets were downloaded from the National Centers for Environmental Information Online search tool. https://www.ncei.noaa.gov/cdo-web/search?datasetid=GHCND